matthewb22/angular2-gulp/README.md

-### Angular 2 Documentation Example
+### Angular 2 Tour of Heroes Tutorial - built with gulp

-Tour of Heroes: Angular2 tutorial gulped for practice - testing with tower
+Tour of Heroes: Angular2 tutorial gulped for practice